Paperclip: Website Run by Seven Friends is Making Waves by Sharing Intriguing Stories from India’s Past to Counter Misinformation

 Topical posts

 The stories are not just historical trivia but also have a connection to present-day realities.
 Take the story of the 1922 protest in the town of Chauri Chaura (now in Uttar Pradesh).
-When peasants from small towns and villages in the region had led a peaceful demonstration to voice their support for Mahatma Gandhi’s non-cooperation movement, they had been beaten up, restrained, and jailed by the local police force led by Gupteshwar Singh, a tyrannical daroga (inspector).
-In protest, people marched against the police on the streets of Chauri Chaura under the aegis of the retired soldier Bhagwan Ahir and Nazar Ali on a chilly February morning of 1922.
-Nazar Ali was the local wrestling champion who had set up an akhada (wrestling arena) to train villagers.
-In Nazar Ali’s renowned akhada, Hindus and Muslims trained together to combat a common enemy: the British and their Indian satraps.
+When peasants from small towns and villages in the region had led a peaceful demonstration to voice their support for Mahatma Gandhi’s non-cooperation movement, they had been beaten up, restrained, and jailed by the local police force led by Gupteshwar Singh, a tyrannical inspector.
+In protest, people marched against the police on the streets of Chauri Chaura under the aegis of the retired soldier Bhagwan Ahir and the wrestler Nazar Ali on a chilly February morning in 1922.
+Ali was the local wrestling champion who had set up an akhada (wrestling academy) to train villagers.
+In his renowned akhada, Hindus and Muslims trained together to combat a common enemy: the British and their Indian satraps.
 Reading the post in today’s polarised India makes one connect many dots.

+Finding stories that are timely and relevant involves a lot of research.
+How do they go about it?

 Posts on football and Bengali culture

-Paperclip’s outreach is certainly increasing with its eye-catching Insta stories, video content, and the podcast series Long Story Short.
+Paperclip’s reach is certainly increasing, what with its eye-catching Insta stories, video content, and the podcast series Long Story Short.
 Mukherjee says: “Our stories frequently circulate on platforms like WhatsApp and are often picked up by mainstream media.
 We believe such extraordinary true narratives will come to the forefront, overshadowing the fabricated content that is increasingly capturing space.”

 Also Read | The nostalgia of the rooftop

-One of their outstanding stories was about Hamida Banu, a Muslim woman who made a significant impact on India’s wrestling scene in the 1940s and 1950s.
+One of their more successful stories was about Hamida Banu, a Muslim woman who made a significant impact on India’s wrestling scene in the 1940s and 1950s.
 Several media outlets, including the BBC, picked up the story.
-According to the BBC report, she is said to have challenged male wrestlers in 1954 by saying: “Beat me in a bout and I will marry you.”
+According to the BBC report, she is said to have challenged male wrestlers in 1954 by saying: “Beat me in a bout and I’ll marry you.”
+The Paperclip team decided to do the story after stumbling upon Banu’s blurry image in newspaper archives.
+They pieced together fragments of her life from newspaper articles and a visit to one of her relatives in Mumbai.”

 True to fact